jspchp63/rcircuit-phase-engine/README.md

 - no long-distance propagation
 - logic emerges from **phase relationships only**

-This supports RCIRCUIT’s foundational hypothesis:
+Supports RCIRCUIT’s hypothesis:

 **Computation does not require value transport.**

 ---

-## **7. Why Modern Accelerators Cannot Scale Further**
+# **7. Why Modern Accelerators Cannot Scale Further**

-All major architectures hit the same physical wall:
+Architectures all hit the same wall:

-- GPU → SM stalls (global memory)
+- GPU → SM stalls
 - TPU → systolic wall
 - Cerebras → wafer fabric saturates
-- Groq → deterministic but bandwidth-bound
+- Groq → bandwidth-bound

-Transport — **not compute** — is the enemy.
+**Transport — not compute — is the enemy.**

 RCIRCUIT avoids: